SSDP-Dev/ssdp-labs/README.md

 ## Rails Console

-If you need to access the rails console for anything, cd to the app directory with the app user and run `bundle exec rails console production`
+If you need to access the rails console for anything, cd to the app directory with root and run `bundle exec rails console production`.
+TODO: This shouldn't be the case, we don't want to have to run as root to run the console.
+Let's fix that.

 ## How to run the test suite